ReactionMechanismGenerator/ARC/README.md

 The current version should be run locally; it communicates with servers (defined in settings.py) using an RSA key to spawn the calculations.

 Currently ARC can calculate Thermodynamic properties relying on Arkane (see Arkane's user guide: http://reactionmechanismgenerator.github.io/RMG-Py/users/arkane/index.html).
-We plan to elaborate ARC to automatically identify and compute transition states and evebtually calculate kinetic rates and pressure-dependent networks using Arkane.
+We plan to elaborate ARC to automatically identify and compute transition states and eventually calculate kinetic rates and pressure-dependent networks using Arkane.

 To install ARC, follow these steps: